-Like many medical professionals, you may choose to retain the services of a professional resume writer to stand out from the crowd.
-Regardless, it pays to have an understanding of what makes a quality resume no matter who will be doing the writing.
+Like many medical professionals, you may decide to use a professional resume writer to stand out from the crowd.
+Regardless, it pays to understand what makes a quality resume no matter who writes it.

-Below are a few tips that will help you ensure that your medical resume is cleaner, easier to read, and more likely to get you interviews.
+Here are tips to make your resume cleaner, easier to read, and more likely to get you interviews.

 - Ask your prospective employer if there is any standard resume template that you need to follow.
 If not, you may search for physician templates online.

-- Consider giving your medical degree following your name as in – NAME SURNAME, M.D., to impress your qualification on the prospective employer right from the beginning.
+- List your medical degree following your name as in – NAME SURNAME, M.D., to impress your qualification on the prospective employer right from the beginning.

 - Potential employers may want to know your citizenship/visa status and it would be helpful to mention it.

 - Give details about your medical licensure and certification.
-Specify the date (month, year) you received the license.
-List your certifications in your specialty; use bulleted points.
+Specify the date (month, year) you received your license.
+List your certifications in your specialty; use bullet points.